salza323/salza323/README.md

 - 🔭 I’m currently working on ...
 [Lambda Alumni Network](https://github.com/Lambda-School-Labs/lan-fe-a)
 - 🌱 I’m currently learning ...
 Python/Django
 - 👯 I’m looking to collaborate on ...
 Automobile Software Apps really interest me, but I am open to collaborate on anything.
 - 💬 Ask me about ...
 How I can help you on what you are working on!
-I am alwways open to help and learn more.
+I am always open to help and learn more.
 - 📫 How to reach me: ...
 [Email Me!](mailto:sal.zamora480@gmail.com)
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
 Before falling in love with coding, I built Hot Rods for a living.